 Continuous monitoring of CO2 in brewing rooms and carbonation bottling area.

-Areas of concern for high levels of Carbon dioxide (CO2) in breweries include the brewing room and carbonation bottling area.
+Areas of concern for high levels of Carbon dioxide (CO2) in breweries include the fermentation room, inside the fermenters and in the bottling area.
 During fermentation a significant amount of CO2 is generated and depending on the setup, may be ventilated or captured for use.
 Any CO2 that escapes can collect in low lying areas, forming potentially hazardous pools of gas that can build up and displace Oxygen (O2).
-Levels of CO2 should be checked prior to workers going into the vats to clean them.
+Levels of O2 and CO2 should be checked prior to cleaning the fermenters by lowering a portable O2 and CO2 detector into the vessel to determine if it is safe to enter.
 Being odourless and colourless, the presence of CO2 is not known until symptoms of exposure are experienced, unless gas detection equipment is used.

-Using Critical Environment Technologies' QCC Quad Channel Controller with a cGas Detector CO2 Transmitter, along with a personal, portable O2 detector is the solution. cGas Detectors mounted inside the fermentation room and in the bottling area provide continuous monitoring for potential leaks of CO2.
-The QCC Controller with a top mounted strobe mounted outside the room door provides a status of the air quality conditions inside the room prior to entry.
+Using Critical Environment Technologies’ FCS 4-channel System Controller with a CGAS Detector CO2 Transmitter, along with a personal, portable O2 detector is the solution.
+CGAS Detectors mounted inside the fermentation room and in the bottling area provide continuous monitoring for potential leaks of CO2.
+The FCS Controller with a top mounted strobe mounted outside the room door provides a status of the air quality conditions inside the room prior to entry.
 If a CO2 leak is detected, the top mounted strobe will activate and an audible alarm will sound.
 The designated relays will activate a preset response, such as turning on a remote alarm device, actuating the mechanical ventilation system and/or triggering another set response as required.

-Remote visual and audible alarm devices such as the Remote Strobe / Horn (RSH-24V) should be set up inside each room and if there is another entrance to the room, a QCC-RDM Remote Display Module should be mounted outside the door of that entrance, to provide visual confirmation of gas level readings prior to entering the room.
+Remote visual and audible alarm devices such as the Remote Strobe / Horn (RSH-24V-R) should be set up inside each room and if there is another entrance to the room, an RDM Remote Display Module should be mounted outside the door of that entrance, to provide visual confirmation of gas level readings prior to entering the room.

 The levels of O2 and CO2 should be checked prior to cleaning the fermenters by lowering a personal, portable O2 and CO2 detector into the vessel to determine if it is safe to enter.
 Follow local confined entry requirements and regulations.